pardus/eta-right-click/Readme.md

 - `sensitive`: Adjusts the sensitivity for touch detection (default: 0.1).
 - `timeout`: Sets the duration to wait for a long press before triggering a right-click (default: 700 ms).
-- `treshold`: Defines the minimum movement ratio to ignore touch events (default: 0.05).
+- `threshold`: Defines the minimum movement ratio to ignore touch events (default: 0.05).

 ### Example Configuration File